LMBT #16502 My Schedule | My Reviews

 I’ve lived in Asheville for 18 years…almost a native but not quite.
 That title is still held by a handful of people in this town.
 The majority of us living here are transplants.
 I believe we were drawn to the beauty of this place, in the people, the mountains and the way of life.
 Whether we are residents or are visiting, we’re attracted to a certain frequency that resonates with who we are.
 The locals are always co-creating magic in the hope of sharing with others.
 Blazing Lotus and Wild Rose are two of those creations.
 I have been a massage therapist for 25 years, yoga instructor for 13 and massage educator for 5.
 Having spent the majority of my life within the world of health and healing, it is rare to find a place that is consistently excellent.
 I am honored to be a part of the crew of magicians at Blazing Lotus and look forward to helping create your Asheville experience.

-I am a recent Gemini transplant from Portland, OR.
+I grew up in the evergreen forests of the Pacific Northwest and relocated to the Asheville area in 2019.
 I have a background in spa management as well as in small-scale local organic agriculture.
-These two lines of work, though they may appear quite different at first glance, both feed my passion for healing — healing of people, and healing of the earth.
-I believe that self care is our first line of defense in the chaos of the modern world, and that self care looks not only like giving ourselves the gift of relaxation and restorative therapies, but also like taking care of our bodies through ethical nourishment that aligns our needs with the needs of our Mother Earth.
-Food is medicine, and the best medicine is local, sustainable, and deeply in touch with nature.
-I founded the Portland based community supported agriculture program Dirt Road Produce, and I hope to eventually be able to continue that effort here in North Carolina.
-In my spare time, I enjoy snuggling my feline familiar and my wonderful Capricorn partner, as well as reading copious amounts of sci-fi and fantasy fiction.
+These two lines of work, though they may appear different at first glance, both feed my passion for healing — healing of people, and healing of the earth.
+I believe that self-care is our first line of defense in the chaos of the modern world, and that self-care looks not only like giving ourselves the gift of relaxation and restorative therapies, but also like taking care of our bodies through ethical nourishment that aligns our needs with the needs of our Mother Earth.
+I believe in the positive ripple effect that massage therapy creates in our community by reducing stress and allowing people to feel nurtured and soothed.
+In my spare time, I hide out on the family farm with my husband and daughter and enjoy reading copious amounts of sci-fi and fantasy fiction.

 LMBT #8098 | My Reviews